google/making_with_ml/ai_dubs/README.md

 - Translates those captions
 - "Dubs" the movie in a new language with computer voices

-After doing the setup described below, you should be able to run:
+After completing the setup described below, you should be able to run:

-`python dubber.py my_movie_file.mp4 "en" outputDirectory --targetLangs ["en", "es"]`
+        python dubber.py my_movie_file.mp4 "en" outputDirectory --targetLangs '["ja", "es"]'

 to produce a new movie file dubbed in the languages specified in `targetLang`.

+_Find a bug?
+Let me know!
+I appreciate it._

 ## Setup